-The contemplator: Quietly listens, gathers information, deeply reflects and provides practical solutions.
+The Contemplator: Quietly listens, gathers information, deeply reflects and provides practical solutions.

-Mustafa Mohammed, BTech | Learning Technologies Senior Systems Analyst
+Omar Jakir | Learning Technologies Senior Systems Analyst

-Mustafa strives to improve KPU systems, processes, and technologies through his extensive knowledge and passion for data analytics.
+Omar strives to improve KPU systems, processes, and technologies through his extensive knowledge and passion for data analytics.

 Outside of KPU, Omar is a passionate volunteer at a local cat rescue organization and is an avid sports fan.